streadway/gobark/README.md

 Make your changes on your fork in a non-master branch and submit a pull request with the use case/bug you've contributed to helping with.

+Please run `go fmt` before submitting your patch.

+Check the issues tab in github for any ideas if you'd like to contribute.

 # License

 Copyright (c) 2012, Sean Treadway, Omid Aladini